CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - Visit the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/){:target="_blank" rel="noopener"}.
 This configuration site is a great tool for testing to see what your metadata looks like as a digital collection website.

-- Click the **Use Metadata CSV Link (e.g. Google Sheet)** option and paste the shareable link from the [Step 2](#2-publish-your-google-sheet-to-the-web), and then click **Submit**.

-GIF GOES HERE

-- You should now see a prototype site featuring objects and metadata from the Watkins Digital Collection. **Please leave this site open in its own tab since you will need it for the next step.**

 {:.alert .alert-yellow}
-**Important:** To view your objects on the prototype site, the files will need to be available externally on the web (e.g., hosted on your organization's server or via a platform such as [Digital Ocean](https://www.digitalocean.com/){:target="_blank" rel="noopener"} or [Reclaim Hosting](https://reclaimhosting.com/){:target="_blank" rel="noopener"}.
+**Important:** To view your objects on the prototype site, the files will need to be available externally on the web (e.g., hosted on your organization's server or via a platform such as [Digital Ocean](https://www.digitalocean.com/){:target="_blank" rel="noopener"} or [Reclaim Hosting](https://reclaimhosting.com/){:target="_blank" rel="noopener"}).
 External links to your objects should be included in the filename column of your metadata spreadsheet.
 Please read our [Metadata Documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/#filename){:target="_blank" rel="noopener"} to learn more about external item files.

+- Click the **Use Metadata CSV Link (e.g. Google Sheet)** option and paste the shareable link from the [Step 2](#2-publish-your-google-sheet-to-the-web), and then click **Submit**.

+{% include feature/image.html img="submit-csv-sheets.gif" alt="User pastes the shareable Google Sheet link in the Use Metadata CSV Link box" border=true width="80%" %}

+- You should now see a prototype site featuring objects and metadata from the Watkins Digital Collection. **Please leave this site open in its own tab since you will need it for the next step.**

+{% include feature/image.html img="sheets-site-populated.gif" alt="User scrolls down the home page of the prototype site populated by the Watkins metadata" border=true width="80%" %}

 ## 4. View live changes to your metadata.

 - In the metadata spreadsheet that you published to the web in [Step 2](#2-publish-your-google-sheet-to-the-web), for `objectid` "watkins0" add "This is a test change" to the description cell.

-GIF GOES HERE
+{% include feature/image.html img="edit-cell.gif" alt="User types 'This is a test change' into the description cell on Google Sheets" border=true width="80%" %}

 - The new description for this object should now be: "Anaconda Mine 1000 level East.
 Wealth of ore 45 ft.
 This is a test change."